API Tutorial

 Before we proceed, let’s first understand what just happened above.

-When you hit the endpoint http://localhost:8000/api/v1/ with the data as shown above, the request came via our index.php, which checked out routes.
+When you reached the endpoint http://localhost:8000/api/v1/ with the data as shown above, the request came via our public/index.php, which loaded out routes.
 We only have one route as follows:-

-The above route implies that all post requests to our only controller should be handled by an action(method) named ‘apiV1’.
+The above route implies that all requests to http://localhost:8000/api/v1/ should be handled by the MainApiSwitch switch.

 The main api switch checks in the request body for the SERVICE and ACTION keys.
 If they are not found, it throws an exception.
 If they are found, it maps the request to the service and action mentioned basing on the registered services.
 Therefore, for your service to be discovered, you must register it as we did here.

 So, after here, the service needed is loaded and the entire request in forwarded to it.
 When the service receives the request, it checks for the action mentioned in the request body.
 If the action is not found, it throws an exception.
-If the action is found, it executes the action and returns a response back to the MainApiSwitch which then returns the response to the controller which then returns the response to the kernel that does final processing and returns the response to the client.
+If the action is found, it executes the action and returns a response back to our client.

 • Create or update a to-do item in the database(Completed)